SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 For starters, configure your IDE or text editor.

-As mentioned above the following steps will include screenshots from **Visual Studio Code**.
+As mentioned above, the following steps will include screenshots from **Visual Studio Code**.

 Other popular choices are **Atom** and **WebStorm**.

-Before you continue with the next step make sure everything about your IDE is configured and you are up and ready to go.
+Before you continue with the next step, make sure everything about your IDE is configured and you are up and ready to go.

 # Initial Setup

 First, let us create our project:

-Go to the folder where you want the project to be, then press "Shift" + "Right mouse click" and use "Open command window here", then type "**npm init**" and fill the project's data as you see fit.
+Go to the folder where you want the project to be, then press `Shift + Right mouse click`and use "**Open command window here**".

+Inside the newly created window, type "**npm init**" and fill the project's data as you see fit.

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-16.jpg" /]